cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 6. Reboot your Linode.

-After reboot you will have fully operational CloudLinux 7 system and can proceed with other configuration you need.
+After reboot you will have fully operational CloudLinux OS Shared 7 system and can proceed with other configuration you need.

-#### CloudLinux on Linode Xen
+#### CloudLinux OS Shared on Linode Xen

-To install CloudLinux 7 on Linode Xen please perform the following steps:
+To install CloudLinux OS Shared 7 on Linode Xen please perform the following steps:

 1. Deploy CL to your Linode following the steps from [this section](/cloudlinux_installation/#converting-existing-servers).